 Charalambos, J.P.
 (2025). nub: A Rendering and Interaction Library for Visual Computing in Processing.
 Journal of Open Research Software, 13(1):4.

-p5.treegl blog posts: A collection of experimental features, design ideas, and early previews shaping future versions of the p5.treegl library.
+p5.tree blog posts: A collection of experimental features, design ideas, and early previews shaping future versions of the p5.tree library.